 By 1911, Charles and Rose are living in Bailey Road, Westcott, with Frank’s four younger siblings.
 Eighteen-year-old Frank, their eldest, is working as a gardener and living in Denbies gardeners’ bothy.

-Charles and Rose were still in Westcott in 1918 when their eldest Frank was killed in World War 1 and their youngest child Violet Ida was born and died.
-However, they subsequently moved thirty miles west to Haslemere, Surrey and, by 1927, when the third daughter Clemence died of TB in St Bartholomew’s Hospital, we find them living in Stoatley Lane to the east of the town.
+Charles and Rose were still in Westcott in 1918 when their youngest child Violet Ida was born and died, and their eldest Frank was killed in World War 1.
+However, they subsequently moved thirty miles west to Haslemere, Surrey and, by 1927, when third daughter Clemence died of TB in St Bartholomew’s Hospital, we find them living in Stoatley Lane to the east of the town.
 Four years later, In 1931 the couple are in Shottermill, a village just to the west of Haslemere, at 2 Eden Cottages, Lion Lane, but by 1934 they had moved to 2 High Lane, Haslemere where they stayed until their deaths.
 Rose, aged 65, died on 18th September 1938 in Haslemere Hospital and was buried on the 22nd at Haslemere Church.
 Charles followed her in February 1948.

 FRANK’S BROTHERS AND SISTERS

 Frank’s five siblings were: Edith Lydia, born 1900, Norah Evelyn, 1905, Clemence Nellie, 1907, Kenneth Charles, 1910 and Violet Ida, 1918.